Job Position: Executive Director

 The 7th annual flagship event reSITE 2018 ACCOMMODATE asked the question of how and where we want to live—and how we will afford it.
 Nearly 1200 visitors registered for the global forum held on June 14—15, 2018 in Prague, where a global lineup of speakers explored the future of cities and housing.

-Deputy Mayor of Paris Jean-Louis Missika argues that projects to address things like air polluting, housing shortages, and car traffic cannot just be tackled in terms of engineering, but in order to have a livable city, must be centered around the people using these systems on a daily basis.
+Deputy Mayor of Paris Jean-Louis Missika argues that projects to address things like air polluting, housing shortages, and car traffic cannot just be tackled in terms of engineering, but must be centered around the people using these systems on a daily basis in order to have a livable city.